Before the lesson

 You may have pupils in your class who have Problems that need resolving or working through. at home or are looked after children who may need additional support during this lesson.
 It is also important to remind pupils that they are looking at imaginary families and they do not need to talk about their own experiences.
 This can be reinforced by revisiting the ground rules for PSHE lessons.

 - Access to the internet

-- Books about families or daily life in different countries
+- Books about families or daily life in Something that is not the same as something else countries

 - Activity: Families around the world (see Classroom resources) – for groups of two or three

 - To begin to understand that families are very varied, in this country and across the world

 - That others’ families, either in school or in the wider world, sometimes look different from their family, but that they should respect those differences and know that other children’s families are also characterised by love and care.

 - The importance of respecting others, even when they are very different from them (for example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs.